Understanding Habit Formation

 Habit formation is the process by which new behaviors become automatic.
 If you instinctively reach for a cigarette the moment you wake up in the morning, you have a habit.
-By the same token, if you feel inclined to lace up your running shoes and hit the streets as soon as you get get home, you've acquired a habit.
+By the same token, if you feel inclined to lace up your running shoes and hit the streets as soon as you get home, you've acquired a habit.
 Old habits are hard to break and new habits are hard to form.
 That's because the behavioral patterns we repeat most often are literally etched into our neural pathways.
-The good news is that, through repetition, it's possible to form new habits (and maintain them as well).
+The good news is that, through repetition, it's possible to form—and maintain—new habits.